Identifying and characterizing superspreaders of low-credibility content on Twitter: Discussion

-Our analysis shows that removing superspreaders from the platform results in a large reduction in misinformation.
+Our analysis shows that removing superspreaders from the platform results in a large reduction of unreliable information.
 However, the potential for suspensions to reduce harm may conflict with freedom of speech values~\cite{kozyreva_herzog_2022}.
 The effectiveness of other approaches to moderation should be evaluated by researchers and industry practitioners~\cite{bak2022combining}.
 For instance, platforms could be redesigned to incentivize the sharing of trustworthy content~\cite{news_pol_diversity}.

+The current work is specifically focused on original posters of low-credibility content and their disproportionate impact.
+However, it opens the door for future research to delve into the roles of ``amplifier'' accounts that may reshare misinformation originally posted by others~\cite{kennedy_repeat_2022}.

+This study relies on data obtained prior to Twitter's transformation into X. At that time, Twitter was actively experimenting with ways to mitigate the spread of misinformation~\cite{Collins2020Feb}.
+This is starkly contrasted by X's recent decisions to lay off much of their content moderation staff and disband their election integrity team~\cite{Collins2022Nov, Elliott2022Nov}.
+Despite these changes, the key mechanism studied here ---a user's ability to reshare content--- remains a fundamental aspect of the platform.

 Internal Facebook documents detailed a program that exempted high-profile users from some or all of its rules~\cite{facebook_files_2021}.
-Evidence presented in this paper suggests that Twitter is also more lenient with superspreaders who are verified or have large followings.
+Evidence presented in this paper suggests that Twitter was also more lenient with superspreaders who were verified or had large followings.
 Social media platforms may be reluctant to suspend prominent superspreaders due to potential negative publicity and political pressure.
 Paradoxically, the more prominent a superspreader is, the greater their negative impact, and the more difficult they are to mitigate.